Prevent Breast Cancer invites you to apply for a research grant

-Deadlines for applications – 1st June / 1st December – we aim to update you on the decision of the Trustees within 6 months
+Deadlines for applications is the 1st December.
+We aim to update you on the decision of the Trustees within 6 months.

-Please note that Prevent Breast Cancer has now allocated all of its funds for the year 2018/19.
-For this reason our next deadline for applications will be 1st December 2018.
-Grants submitted ahead of this deadline will be considered in March/April 2019.
+The next deadline for applications will be on 1st December 2018.
+Grants submitted ahead of this deadline will be considered in April/May 2019.

 Our grants process in more detail:

 - Our Scientific Advisory Board (SAB) will be sent the application to assess the scientific value and suitability for funding.
 Applications which do not address our criteria of prediction, prevention or early detection will not be considered and the SAB will make a decision regarding eligibility of each application.